mlswg/mls-protocol/draft-ietf-mls-protocol.md

    GroupState object incorporating the proposed changes as described in the following sections.

+3. Update the `transcript_hash` field of the provisional GroupState object as described in the Group State section.

-3. Look up the public key for slot index `signer_index` from the roster in the current GroupState object (before the update).
+4. Look up the public key for slot index `signer_index` from the roster in the current GroupState object (before the update).

-4. Use that public key to verify the `signature` field in the Handshake message, with the updated GroupState object as input.
+5. Use that public key to verify the `signature` field in the Handshake message, with the updated GroupState object as input.

-5. If the signature fails to verify, discard the updated GroupState object and consider the Handshake message invalid.
+6. If the signature fails to verify, discard the updated GroupState object and consider the Handshake message invalid.

-6. Use the `confirmation_key` for the new group state to compute the finished MAC for this message, as described below, and verify that it is the same as the `finished_mac` field.
+7. Use the `confirmation_key` for the new group state to compute the finished MAC for this message, as described below, and verify that it is the same as the `finished_mac` field.

-7. If the the above checks are successful, consider the updated GroupState object as the current state of the group.
+8. If the the above checks are successful, consider the updated GroupState object as the current state of the group.

 The `signature` and `confirmation` values are computed over the